PhilLockett/tfc/README.md

     sudo make uninstall

-Once unistalled, delete the directory (it can easily be cloned again).
+Once uninstalled, delete the directory (it can easily be cloned again).

 ## Points of interest
 This code has the following points of interest: